cashapp/kotlin-editor/recipes/guardrails/README.md

 1. When used with `check`, the functionality combines the two config files (`gradle-guard.yml` and `baseline.yml`) when generating reports.
 2. When used with `baseline` _without_ the `--output` option, will generate a new baseline, overwriting the original.
 3. When used with `baseline` _with_ the `--output` option, will generate a new baseline at the specified location.
+This new baseline is _not_ incremental.
+It is suitable as a full replacement for the original baseline.

 ## Contributing